-(18 weeks, 1 credit) - Grade 11
+(18 weeks, 1 credit)-Grade 11

 This course examines the organization and operations of the political system in the United States.
 Topics will focus on how the government affects our policies, economies, and social issues while also examining the three branches of our national government, the role of political parties and interest groups, and elections.
-Economics will
+Economics will introduce such fundamental economic concepts as scarcity, opportunity costs, supply and demand, competition and incentives, fiscal and monetary policy, forms of business organization, the business cycle, and the economic role of government.
 The honors course addresses the same topics but in more depth with added readings, writing assignments, and projects.
-Honors weighted grade for 1012.
+Honors weighted grade for 1012/1012C.
 Honors prerequisite: Teacher recommendation.
+1012C & 1012C are asynchronous online courses offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information.

-1203 Advanced Placement Comparative Government (18 weeks, 1 credit) - Grade 11, 12
+1203 Advanced Placement Comparative Government

+(18 weeks, 1 credit) - Grade 11, 12